 My bank does not have a return relationship with the Depositary Bank; can my bank send the return through the Correspondent bank from which my bank received the forward item?
 No. The Rules require that the warranty claim be delivered to a location of the Depositary Bank that receives returns of checks or Electronic Images from the Paying Bank in the normal course of collection.

 Can a Rule 9 claim be made through the Adjustment process?
-No. Under the ECCHO Rules the Rule 9 warranty claim must be delivered to a location of the Depositary Bank that receives returns of checks or Electronic Images from the Paying Bank in the normal course of collection (See Section XIX(O)(8)).
+This depends upon your adjustment provider.
+Under the ECCHO Rules the Rule 9 warranty claim must be delivered to a location of the Depositary Bank that receives returns of checks or Electronic Images from the Paying Bank in the normal course of collection (See Section XIX(O)(8)).
 Some adjustment providers may allow for Rule 9 claims to be made through their process, check with your adjustment provider.

 A forward exchange Electronic Image was sent from an intermediary bank that is an ECCHO Member to a Paying Bank that is also an ECCHO Member, but the Depositary Bank is not an ECCHO member or is not exchanging under the ECCHO Rules, can the Rule 9 claim be made to the intermediary bank?
 No. The Rule 9 warranty is only made under the ECCHO Rules by a Sending Bank that is also the Depositary Bank (See Section XIX(O)(2)).
 An intermediary bank does not make the Rule 9 warranty.
 Since the Depositary Bank is not under the ECCHO Rules, no warranty was made and therefore there is no claim.